Decomposition of time series: Decomposition based on predictability

 The theory of time series analysis makes use of the idea of decomposing a times series into deterministic and non-deterministic components (or predictable and unpredictable components).
 See Wold's theorem and Wold decomposition.

 Examples

 An example of using multiplicative decomposition in biohydrogen production forecast.

 Kendall shows an example of a decomposition into smooth, seasonal and irregular factors for a set of data containing values of the monthly aircraft miles flown by UK airlines.

 In policy analysis, forecasting future production of biofuels is key data for making better decisions, and statistical time series models have recently been developed to forecast renewable energy sources, and a multiplicative decomposition method was designed to forecast future production of biohydrogen.
 The optimum length of the moving average (seasonal length) and start point, where the averages are placed, were indicated based on the best coincidence between the present forecast and actual values.

+Atmospheric CO2 measured at Mauna Loa Hawaiʻi in parts per million (ppm) 1959-2024.